shiqiang-lin/visual_codon/ReadMe.md

 Note: When modifying the example_of_customized_codon_table.txt, you must ensure that the amino acids, codons, and fractions filled in are correct.

+(11) Click Edit->'Check sequence' to verify the DNA sequence.
+The Check sequence interface provides five EMBOSS commands: equicktandem, etandem, palindrome, einverted, and restrict.(https://emboss.sourceforge.net/).

+PLEASE MAKE SURE THAT EMBOSS IS INSTALLED CORRECTLY BEFORE USING THIS FEATURE.

-(11) Click File->'Reinitialize' to reset the gene file, after which the new gene file can be opened, and the host species has not been changed.
+(12) Click File->'Reinitialize' to reset the gene file, after which the new gene file can be opened, and the host species has not been changed.

 If you need to change the host species, please close the program and select the desired host species on the host species selection screen when you reopen the program.